AArch64: Scalable Vector Extension (SVE)

-The Scalable Vector Extension (SVE) is "an optional extension to the ARMv8.2-A architecture and newer" developed specifically for vectorization of high-performance computing scientific workloads.
-The specification allows for variable vector lengths to be implemented from 128 to 2048 bits.
-The extension is complementary to, and does not replace, the NEON extensions.
+The Scalable Vector Extension (SVE) is licensed as "an optional extension to the ARMv8.2-A architecture and newer" developed specifically for vectorization of high-performance computing scientific workloads.
+The specification allows for ARM licensees to choose a hard-coded architectural register width between 128 and 2048 bits in multiples of 128.
+The extension is complementary to and does not replace the NEON extensions.

-A 512-bit SVE variant has already been implemented on the Fugaku supercomputer using the Fujitsu A64FX ARM processor.
-It aims to be the world's highest-performing supercomputer with "the goal of beginning full operations around 2021."
+A 512-bit SVE variant has already been implemented on the Fugaku supercomputer using the Fujitsu A64FX ARM processor; this computer was the fastest supercomputer in the world for two years, from June 2020 to May 2022.
 A more flexible version, 2x256 SVE, was implemented by the AWS Graviton3 ARM processor.